-Installment Loans, Credit Card, National Small Business Lending, Auto Finance and Mainstreet Card businesses, including serving as President of Capital One Auto Finance from November 2012 to March 2017 and Executive Vice President of Domestic Consumer Card from March 2017 to July 2018.
+Mr. Hall has served as our Chief Risk Officer since August 2018, and is responsible for all aspects of Capital One's risk management function, including oversight of risk management activities in areas such as credit risk, operational risk, compliance risk, and technology risk.
+Mr. Hall joined Capital One in June 1997.
+Since that time, he has served in a variety of roles in Capital One's Installment Loans, Credit Card, National Small Business Lending, Auto Finance and Mainstreet Card businesses, including serving as President of Capital One Auto Finance from November 2012 to March 2017 and Executive Vice President of Domestic Consumer Card from March 2017 to July 2018.

-Ms. Karam has served as our Chief Audit Officer since June 2018, and is responsible for leading Capital One's internal audit function, developing the Company's audit strategy and ensuring the Company maintains an effective control environment on behalf of the Board of Directors.
+Ms. Karam has served as our President, Retail Bank since August 2022.
+Her organization is focused on building world-class products, capabilities and customer experiences that drive business growth, inspire customer loyalty, and empower the financial well-being of customers.
 Ms. Karam joined Capital One in July 2006.
 From July 2006 to June 2018, Ms. Karam served in a variety of roles within Capital One's Banking and Consumer Credit Card businesses.
-Key positions include Vice President of Consumer Lending to Retail Bank Customers from January 2012 to June 2013, Managing Vice President of Consumer Bank Products from July 2013 to December 2016, and Senior Vice President, Head of Small Business Banking from January 2017 to May 2018.
+Key positions include Vice President of Consumer Lending to Retail Bank Customers from January 2012 to June 2013, Managing Vice President of Consumer Bank Products from July 2013 to December 2016, Senior Vice President, Head of Small Business Banking from January 2017 to May 2018.
+Ms. Karam also served as the company's Chief Audit Officer from June 2018 to July 2021 and Chief Operating Officer, Card from August 2021 to August 2022.

-Mr. LaPrade has served as our Chief Enterprise Services Officer since 2010 and Chief of Staff to the CEO since 2004, and is responsible for managing Enterprise Services for Capital One, including Technology, Digital, Design, Growth Ventures, Brand, Enterprise Supplier Management, External Affairs, Workplace Solutions, and Corporate Security.
+Mr. LaPrade has served as our Chief Enterprise Services Officer since 2010 and Chief of Staff to the CEO since 2004, and is responsible for managing Enterprise Services for Capital One, including Technology, Digital, Design, Enterprise Al/ML Product, Capital One Software, Growth Ventures, Brand, Enterprise Supplier Management, External Affairs, Workplace Solutions, and Corporate Security.
 Mr. LaPrade joined Capital One in February 1996.
 Since that time he has served in various positions, including as Capital One's Deputy General Counsel from 1996 to 2004, responsible for managing the company's litigation, employment, intellectual property and transactional practice areas.